-Section 25 reads - Protection from discrimination.
+Section 25 reads Protection from discri-

-- (1) Subject to the provisions of subsections (4), (5) and (7) of this section, no law shall make any provision that is discriminatory either of itself or in its effect. - (2) Subject to the provisions of subsections (6), (7) and (8) of this section, no person shall be treated in a discriminatory manner by any person acting by virtue of any written law or in the performance of the functions of any public office or any public authority. - "discriminatory" means affording different treatment to different persons attributable wholly or mainly to their respective descriptions by race, tribe, place of origin, political opinions, colour or creed whereby persons of one such description are subjected to disabilities or restrictions to which persons of another such descriptions are not made subject or are accorded privileges or advantages which are not accorded to persons of another such description. - (4) Subsection (1) of this section shall not apply to any law so far as that law makes provision - - (a) for the appropriation of public revenues or other public funds; - (b) with respect to persons who are not citizens of The Gambia; - of persons of any such description as is mentioned in subsection (3) of this section (or of persons connected with such persons), of the law with respect to adoption, marriage, divorce, burial, devolution of property on death or other like matters which is the personal law of persons of that description;
+- (2) Subject to the provisions of subsections (6), (7) and (8) of this section, no person shall be treated in a discriminatory manner by any person acting by virtue of any written law or in the performance of the functions of any public office or any public authority. - this section, (3) In the expression "discriminatory" means affording different treatment to different persons attributable mainly to wholly or their respective descriptions by race, tribe, place or origin, political opinions, colour or creed whereby persons or one such description are subjected to disabilities or restrictions to which persons of another such descriptions are not made subject or are accorded privileges or advantages which are not accorded to persons of another such description. - (4) Subsection (1) of this section shall not apply to any law so far as that law makes provision - - (a) for the appropriation of public revenues or other public funds; - (b) with respect to persons who are not citizens of The Gambia; - (c) for the application, in the case of persons of any such description as is mentioned in subsection (3) of this section (or of persons connected with such persons), of the law with respect to adoption, marriage, divorce, burial, devolution of property on death or other like matters which is the personal law of persons

-- (d) for the application of customary law with respect to any matter in the case of persons who, under that law, are subject to that law; or - (e) whereby persons of any such description as is mentioned in subsection (3) of this section may be subjected to any disability or restriction or may be accorded any privilege or advantage which having regard to its nature and to special circumstances pertaining to those persons or to persons of any other such description, is reasonably justifiable in a democratic society. - (5) Nothing contained in any law shall be held to be inconsistent with or in contravention of subsection (1) of this section to the extent that it makes provision with respect to standards or qualifications (not being standards or qualifications specifically relating to race, tribe, place of origin, political opinions, colour or creed) to be required of any person who is appointed to or to act in any office in the public service, any office in a disciplined force, any office in the service of a local government authority or any office in a body corporate established by law for public purposes. - (6) Subsection (2) of this section shall not apply to anything which is expressely or by necessary implication authorised to be done by any such provision of law as is referred to in subsection (4) or subsection (5) of this section. - (7) Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of this section to the extent that the law in question makes provision whereby persons of any such description as is mentioned in subsection (3) of this section may be subjected to any restriction on the rights and freedoms guaranteed by sections 19, 21, 22, 23 and (24) of this Constitution being such a restricttion as is authorised by section 19(2), section 21(5), section 22(2), section 23(2) or paragraph (a) or paragraph (b) of section 24(3), as the case may be.
+- (d) for the application of customary law with respect to any matter in the case of persons who, under that law, are subject to that law; or - whereby persons of any such description as is mentioned in subsection (3) of this section may be subjected to any disability or restriction or may be accorded any privilege advantage which having regard to its nature and to special circumstances pertaining to those persons or to persons any other such description, is reasonably justifiable in a democratic society. - Nothing contained in any law shall be held to be inconsistent with or in contravention of subsection (1) of this section to that extent it makes provision with respect standards or qualifications (not being standards or qualifications specifically relating to race, tribe, place of origin, political opinions, colour or creed) to be required of any person who is appointed to or to act in any office in the public service, any office in a disciplined force, any office in the service of a local government authority r any a body corporate office in established by law for public purposes.

-(8) Nothing in subsection (2) of this section shall affect any discretion relating to the institution, conduct or discontinuance of civil or criminal proceedings in any court that is vested in any person by or under this Constitution or any other law."
+- (6) Subsection (2) of this section shall not apply to anything which is expressly or by necessary implication authorised to be done by any such provision of law as is referred to in subsection (4) or subsection (5) of this section. - Nothing contained in or done (7) under the authority of any law shall be held to be inconsistent with or in contravention of this section to the extent that the law in question makes provision whereby persons of any such description as is mentioned in subsection (3) of this section be subjected to restriction on the rights and freedoms guaranteed by sections 19, 21, 22, 23 and 24 of this Constitution being such restriction as is authorised by section 19(2), section section 22(2), section 23(2) or paragraph (a) or paragraph (b) of section 24(3), as the case may - (8) Nothing in subsection (2) of this section shall affect any discretion relating to the institution, conduct or discontinuance of civil or criminal proceedings in any court that is vested in any person by or under this Constitution or any other law ".